iPhone Memory Leaks Tracking and Use of Instruments

 6. Blank

-What memory leaks are and the causes of memory leaks
+What are memory leaks and the causes of memory leaks?

 A memory leak is when your program loses track of a piece of memory that was allocated.
 The consequence is that the "leaked" memory will never be freed by the program.
 This usually happens when a piece of code does a "new" or a "malloc" (or an "alloc" in Objective-C) but never does a corresponding "delete", "free" or "release", respectively.